 - B. Otgonbaatar, PhD Candidate, Waseda University, Japan.
 September 2013 – January 2014.

 - D. Doljin, PhD Candidate, International Law, Soongsil University, Korea.
 Arbitration in international investment agreements.
 December 2011 – November 2012

 - D Byambajav, PhD Candidate, Sociology, Hokkaido University, Japan.
 Environmental movements in Mongolia.
 May – December 2011

 The Xinjiang Documentation Project, prepared by the Institute of Asian Research at the School of Public Policy and Global Affairs, offers a chronological documentation of reports on the ongoing troubling events in China’s Xinjiang since as early as 2015.
 The project aims to provide a reading guide about the recent developments, experts’ explanations, as well as an understanding of what ethnic Uyghurs and Kazakhs are going through on a daily basis.

 Liu Institute for Global Issues

-Using a policy-led approach, the Liu Institute encourages examination of economic, social and environmental interactions and solutions that advance sustainability, security and social justice.
+Using a policy-led approach, the Liu Institute for Global Issues encourages examination of economic, social and environmental interactions and solutions that advance sustainability, security and social justice.